pmitros/school-committee/excellence.md

 effect.
-Whether students learn to write on a school newspaper, crafting a business model, or writing a grant proposal, they'll learn to write *well*, to target an audience, to be clear, and to communicate, much better than through synthetic exercise in a traditional English course.
+Whether students learn to write on a school newspaper, crafting a business model, or writing a grant proposal, they'll learn to write *well*, to target an audience, to be clear, and to communicate.
+They'll learn all of these skills better than they would through artifical essays in traditional grade school literature courses.

 We have a proof of how programs focused on excellence work in CPSD already.
-The language immersion programs, once criticized for piling too much on students, have proven that students excellening with dramatically outperform.
 Amigos is the top-performing school in the district.
 Chinese Immersion bumped MLK up several tiers.
 The Ola program is small enough that it's hard to have hard numbers, but from what I've seen (I spent a day visiting a classroom), it is a district-leading program as well.
+The language immersion programs, originally criticized for piling too much on students, have proven that students excelling at *something* will dramatically outperform students in traditional classrooms.

-We just need to spread and expand such models.
+Now we need to spread and expand such models.

 A footnote on diversity
 ----------